 Christiansen and Eskridge also report that, on average, it takes several years before any lower court flags an overridden precedent as superseded by statute.
 Again doing original data analysis, I determine that courts flag restorative overrides much more quickly than non-restorative overrides.
 This finding, which is counter to what one might expect based on political science scholarship, suggests that problems with implementation of overrides may often stem from information failures rather than willful resistance by courts.
 To make it easier to identify overrides, I suggest Congress should specifically reference precedents affected by statutory amendments in statutory language.
 In response to Christiansen and Eskridge’s finding that women and minority groups are frequently successful at obtaining overrides of narrow interpretations of civil rights statutes — a phenomenon they dub an "inversion of Carolene Products" — I note that courts then often hold more expansive understandings of equality to be unconstitutional.

 Widiss, Deborah, "Identifying Congressional Overrides Should Not Be This Hard" (2014).
-Faculty Publications.
-Paper 1279.
+Articles by Maurer Faculty.
+1279.